Dvorak Hall, Prague.

 if you have questions.

 be covered by the foreign travel insurance.
 Travelers are responsible for purchasing their own travel insurance policy for personal trips.
+Students should understand that they are responsible for paying the cost of foreign travel insurance.

 Step 11: All approved student travel registrations will incur a $200 fee starting with trips that depart January 1, 2018 or later.
 This may include, but is not limited to, attending or presenting at a conference, conducting research, participating in an academic or athletic competition, participating in a club activity, or participating in a non-credit international field trip.
 This fee is in addition to any other expenses, including the foreign travel insurance fee.